I look outside at the rain and back at my dog’s empty food bowl. Why can’t the local store just deliver dog food?

 - Shipping costs can be more expensive than going to your local store.

-Check out the pet food delivery service before placing your order.
+Check out the service before placing your order.
 Most of them have a “frequently asked questions” area or a contact page for their customer service department.
 Ask questions before you order to help ensure a smooth and satisfactory experience.